St. John's wort

 In recent years, St. John's wort has been studied extensively as a treatment for depression.
 Most studies show that St. John's wort may help treat mild-to-moderate depression, and has fewer side effects than most other prescription antidepressants.
 But it interacts with a number of medications, so it should be taken only under the guidance of a health care provider.

-Don't use herbs to treat severe depression -- where you have trouble functioning day to day, or have thoughts of harming yourself or others.
+DO NOT use herbs to treat severe depression -- where you have trouble functioning day to day, or have thoughts of harming yourself or others.
 Always see a doctor if your depression is making it hard for you to function (See "Precautions" section).

 There is good evidence that St. John's wort may reduce symptoms in people with mild-to-moderate, but not severe (or major) depression.
 In many studies it seems to work as well as selective serotonin reuptake inhibitors (SSRIs), a popular type of antidepressant often prescribed to treat depression.
 SSRIs include fluoxetine (Prozac), citalopram (Celexa), and sertraline (Zoloft).
 In addition, St. John's wort doesn't seem to cause loss of sex drive, one of the most common side effects of antidepressants.